NethServer/docs/administrator-manual/en/webtop5.rst

 - go to  Administration menu, then choose :guilabel:`Domains` -> :guilabel:`NethServer` -> :guilabel:`Groups` -> :guilabel:`Users` -> :guilabel:`Authorization`
 - add (+) -> :guilabel:`Services` -> :guilabel:`com.sonicle.webtop.core (WebTop)` -> :guilabel:`Resource` -> :guilabel:`CUSTOM_FIELDS` -> :guilabel:`Action` -> :guilabel:`MANAGE`
-- click **OK** then save and exit
+- click :guilabel:`OK` then save and exit

 Users who have this authorization will find the specific button available at the top right:

 .. image:: _static/webtop-cf1.png

-To create a new custom field it is necessary to fill in at least the **Name** field and select the **Type**:
+To create a new custom field it is necessary to fill in at least the :guilabel:`Name` field and select the :guilabel:`Type`:

 .. image:: _static/webtop-cf2.png

-For the **Name** field only alphanumeric characters (including - and _) are allowed.
-SPACES are NOT allowed.
+For the :guilabel:`Name` field only alphanumeric characters (including - and _) are allowed. **Spaces are not allowed**.
-The **Description** field is used to add details to the field and, for this purpose, the **Label** field represents the label that will be shown in correspondence with the field within the panel in which it will be used.
+The :guilabel:`Description` field is used to add details to the field and, for this purpose, the :guilable:`Label` field represents the label that will be shown in correspondence with the field within the panel in which it will be used.

 For each field it is possible to enable these two options:

 .. image:: _static/webtop-cf3.png

-- **Show in search bar**: the field is added in the multiple search window (a new access will be required)
+- :guilabel:`Show in search bar`: the field is added in the multiple search window (a new access will be required)
-- **Show in preview**: the field is shown in the preview window of a contact
+- :guilabel:`Show in preview`: the field is shown in the preview window of a contact

 Additional specific properties, that are also customizable, are available for each type.

-For the **List box** type it is necessary to fill in the values to be selected:
+For the :guilabel:`List box` type it is necessary to fill in the values to be selected:

 .. image:: _static/webtop-cf4.png

-Using the **Clone** button you can copy the custom field to create a similar one:
+Using the :guilabel:`Clone` button you can copy the custom field to create a similar one:

 .. image:: _static/webtop-cf5.png